richeju/OrchestrationOasis/README.md

 ansible-playbook -i <inventory> site.yml
 ```

-For Windows hosts, you can install Chocolatey and VLC in one step:
+For Windows hosts, you can install Chocolatey along with VLC, Google Chrome,
+Thunderbird and Notepad++ in one step:

 ```bash
 ansible-playbook -i <inventory> playbooks/install_chocolatey_and_vlc.yml